 This new walk from the Royal Geographical Society, along the towpath from Stroud to Stonehouse, tells the story of the Stroud Valley - from the past, present to the future.
 With plenty to observe along the way including mills, locks, bridges, warehouses, beautiful scenery and wildlife.

-It is available in audio or downloadable format or can be purchased from the Canal Visitor Centre and Tourist Information Centre in Stroud.
+It is available in audio or downloadable format or can be purchased from the Canal Visitor Centre.

 Download the Walk - Cloth, Coal & Canals